 He wanted that we choose Him not because of fear but because of love.

-Loving Him cause us to obey and follow Him but he gave us the condition that if we desire to follow Him, there should no more turning back like a man flowing his farm in the field.
+Loving Him cause us to obey and follow Him but he gave us the condition that if we desire to follow Him, there should be no more turning back like a man flowing his farm in the field.

 Our decision to follow and obey God should be founded on truth and the relationship He established in us.

 Narrow is the road that leads to a path where God is.
-Many choose the wider road as these are more comfortable, fewer hassles.
+Many choose the wider road as these are more comfortable, with fewer hassles.
 It’s a freeway where everybody is going.